Owais-Khan/OasisTools/README.md

 ## Scaling of Oasis CFD Solver on Niagara Computing Cluster
 ### Introduction
 *Oasis* is a high-performance CFD solver that has shown accuracy on par with state-of-the-art DNS solvers (e.g., NEK5000).
 The solver is minimally dissipative and energy preserving, ideal for high-resolutions simulations of transitional or turbulent blood flows in the cardiovascular system.

 ### Cluster Specification
 Below, we have demonstrated the scaling of *Oasis* solver on SciNet's Niagara Compute Cluster.
 Each node on Niagara cluster has 40 Intel "Skylake" cores at 2.4 GHz and 88 GiB / 202 GB RAM per node.

 ### Test Problem
-The scaling test was performed on an eccentric stenosis problem at Reynolds number of 1500, typical of those observed in the aorta.
+The scaling test was performed on an eccentric stenosis problem at Reynolds number of 1500, typical of those observed in the aorta (see [GitHub Pages][https://link.springer.com/article/10.1007/s10494-018-9905-7]).
 The geometry and the mesh information is shown in the Figure
 ![My Image](./Figures/OasisScaling_Figure1.png "Scaling of Oasis") *Figure1: Cross-sectional view of the tetrahedral mesh used in the study. **a)** Schematic of the stenosis model with the region of local refinement, 6D ≤ x ≤ 14D, marked with dashed line.
 I and II correspond to cut locations. **b)** and **c)** Cross-sectional cut of the mesh outside (i.e. I) and within (i.e. II) the region of local refinement, respectively.
 The inset shows boundary layer elements close to the wall. **d)** Plot of boundary layer resolution for cross-sectional cuts I (dashed line) and II (solid line).*